 - The degree of Transition to the Tier 2 ERP Application(s): The more users are transitioned to the Tier 2 ERP application, the more money will be saved.
 If a company has a thousand total users and transitions seven hundred of them to a tier 2 ERP application, the predicted savings will be higher than if the same company were to transition only five hundred users to a tier 2 ERP application.

-Proponents present two tier ERP oversimplify the actual outcomes of following the strategy as if those that follow it essentially can’t lose.
 Proponents of two-tiered ERP are correct when they state that the strategy can save companies money.
 However, in addition to exaggerating the cost savings, they are trying to have their cake and eat it too by proposing cost savings without explaining the actual reasons for the cost savings.
-Some of the proponents of two tiered ERP are silent on the underlying reason for the cost savings for political reasons.
-They want to sell their ERP software, but don’t want to offend their prospects who have sizable investments, often poorly performing investments into tier 1 ERP applications.
-Another reason that proponents don’t want to explain the underlying reason is that they do not want to offend their supporters, which is the case with NetSuite—which will bring up how much a two tiered ERP strategy can save SAP customers, but is mum on how much it can save Oracle customers— because of their business relationship with Oracle.
+Some of the proponents of two-tiered ERP are silent on the underlying reason for the cost savings for political reasons.
+They want to sell their ERP software but don’t want to offend their prospects who have sizable investments, often poorly performing investments into tier 1 ERP applications.
+Another reason that proponents don’t want to explain the underlying cause is that they do not want to offend their supporters, which is the case with NetSuite—which will bring up how much a two-tiered ERP strategy can save SAP customers, but is mum on how much it can save Oracle customers— because of their business relationship with Oracle.

-Additionally, two tier ERP proponents have a strong tendency to leave out the history of ERP in an effort to keep their audience focused on their final conclusion, a final conclusion that is an oversimplification of what we know about ERP systems.
-This serves to provide a misimpression as to important features of a two-tiered ERP strategy.
+Additionally, two-tier ERP proponents have a strong tendency to leave out the history of ERP to keep their audience focused on their conclusion, a judgment that is an oversimplification of what we know about ERP systems.
+This serves to provide a misimpression as to the essential features of a two-tiered ERP strategy.
 These misimpressions are listed below:

 - The Novelty of Two-Tiered ERP: Two-tiered ERP is not new.
 Most companies that use ERP already use different ERP applications for their various tiers.